Platforms

 MiSeq is a small-scale benchtop sequencer.
 This instrument is compatible with any of the Illumina libraries described above.
 MiSeq produces reads up to 300 bases in length from a paired-end read run (2x300 b) with a yield of ~10 Gb.
 This capability is primarily useful for sequencing microbial genomes and amplicons.

-Oxford Nanopore GridION and PromethION
+Oxford Nanopore PromethION